 This term ‘adapt’ is something we want to dig into.
 We so often hear the term ‘agility’ but is what you are actually craving adaptability?
 Stable Teams Founder, Stephanie Chamberlain, joins us to explore the concept of adaptability versus agility and the secret ingredient when it comes to maintaining high performance – even when your workforce can’t be seen face-to-face (and no, zoom isn’t the same).

-Adaptability or the quality of being able to adjust to new conditions is something that almost half of the Australian population, who have spent time working from home, have required.
+Adaptability or the quality of being able to adjust to new conditions is something that 24% of the UK workforce, who are currently working exclusively from home, have required.
 The shift from full time office work to remote work has many implications, from levels of productivity, to the emotional and mental health of your teams.

 Agility or the ability to move quickly and easily is obviously essential for the very essence of movement from one environment to another is the context of remote working.
 However, the adjustment to your team’s new surroundings will ultimately navigate your route to success.
 So, how can you as a leader help your teams to adapt to ever changing circumstances?
 There is one crucial element and that’s trust.